phottovy/time_series_forecasting/README.md

 ## ARIMA Forecasting
 Stands for **Autoregressive Integrated Moving Average (ARIMA)**
 - AR - assumes current series values depend on its previous values with some lag.
-- I - number of nonseasonal difference to make the series stationary.
+- I - number of nonseasonal differences to make the series stationary.
 - MA - moving average model.